chimbosonic/hagrid-container/README.md

 On first run it will poplate the data folder with the default distribution files I recommend editing them.

 The Rocket.toml contains the config of hagrid and should also be changed accordingly.
-The environment values let you edit some of the fields during generation.

 All credit goes to the maintainers of [Hagrid](https://gitlab.com/hagrid-keyserver/hagrid)